sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 > The strategy behind that facilitation is to leave as many options open as possible, for as long as possible.

-"The ultimate goal is to minimaize the lifetime cost of the system and to maximize programmer productivity."
+The ultimate goal of a good architecture is to minimaize cost and to maximize productivity.

 Architecture should allow software to be deployed in a single action.
 It should also make use cases, features, and required behaviors first-class citizens that are immediately visible to developers.

+Leave as many options open as possible.
 The options we need to leave open are the details that don't matter.
-All software can be broken down into policy and details.
-Policy is where the true value lies.
+Policy is the important part of the system.
 Architecture makes details irrelevant to the policy, allowing decisions to be delayed and deferred.
-The longer you wait to make the decisons, the more information you have to make the properly.
+The longer you wait to make the decisons, the more information you have to make them properly.

 > A good architect maximizes the number of decisons not made.

 ### Independence

-Architects should leave operational decisions open.
-"A good architecture makes the system easy to change, in all the ways that it must change, by leavng options open."
+Architects should leave operational decisions open, which will make the system easy to change.

-"If two apparently duplicated sections of code evolve along different paths--if they change at different rates, and for different reasons--then they are not true duplicates."

-"Resist the temptation to commit the sin of knee-jerk elimination of duplication."
-"Creating the separate view model is not a lot of effort, and it will help you keep the layers propertly decoupled."
+Code that appears to be duplicated, but that changes at different rates and for different reasons, is not truly duplicated.
+An example is an entity vs. the related request/response models.
+This code should remain independent.
+It will take more effort up front, but will save effort in the long run.

 Decoupling layers can be done at the following levels:
-- Source level
+- Source
-- Deployment level: JARs, DLLs, shared libraries, etc.; communication over functions calls or IPC/sockets/shared memory
+- Deployment (JARs, DLLs, shared libraries, etc.; communication over functions calls or IPC/sockets/shared memory)
-- Service level: communication over network
+- Service (communication over network)

-Service-level decoupling is expensive in development time and system resources
+Service-level decoupling is expensive in terms of development time and system resources.
 Good architecture can start as a monolith, then grow to a set of independently deployable units, up to independent services.
 It can also allow for reversing back to a monolith.

 ### Boundaries: Drawing Lines